 It may also list multiple court locations.
 For example, the citation may say to go to the Gainesville Municipal Court and then to the Hall County State Court.
 For now, though, the only location you need to concentrate on is the first one.

-3. Reach Out to a Gainesville, Georgia DUI Attorney
+3. Reach Out to a us, we are local Gainesville, Georgia DUI Attorneys

 Now that you've found out where you're going, reach out to a local lawyer.
 Our firm is located on the square in downtown Gainesville.
 We've been defending people in this town since 2005.
 Call us and let us help walk you through the many things that you need to know, including: